1031 Exchanges on Maui: Tax Deferral, Equity Preservation & Strategic Real Estate Repositioning

 By reinvesting pre-tax proceeds, investors may be able to acquire larger, higher-performing, or more strategically positioned assets.

-A 1031 exchange can allow investors to:
+A 1031 exchange may allow investors to:

 • Consolidate holdings